 Coloma is a very small city located in the state of Michigan.
 With a population of 1,455 people and two constituent neighborhoods, Coloma is the 415th largest community in Michigan.

-Unlike some cities, Coloma isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Coloma are a mix of both white- and blue-collar jobs.
-Overall, Coloma is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Coloma who work in office and administrative support (18.84%), sales jobs (8.64%), and management occupations (7.93%).
+Coloma is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Coloma is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Coloma who work in office and administrative support (14.85%), sales jobs (10.04%), and management occupations (9.46%).

-Being a small city, Coloma does not have a public transit system used by locals to get to and from work.
+Coloma is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Coloma home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Coloma residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Coloma include Irish, English, Italian, and French .
+Important ancestries of people in Coloma include Irish, English, Italian, and Dutch.

 The most common language spoken in Coloma is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and German.